Bloodbat/RackInstallerScripts/README.md

 ---

 ## Help!
-I can't download scripts!
+I can't download the scripts!

 You have a several options here.